BC Housing supports municipalities across the province by coordinating emergency lodging supplies for Emergency Management BC.

 Responding to a disaster

 When a major disaster strikes, many British Columbians might find themselves homeless.
-BC Housing support to the Emergency Social Services Program including:
+BC Housing support to the Emergency Support Services Program (formerly Emergency Social Services) includes:

-- Support the Emergency Social Services branch at the Provincial Emergency Coordination Centre / Provincial Earthquake Response and Recovery Centre (PECC/PERRC)
+- Support the Emergency Support Services branch at the Provincial Emergency Coordination Centre / Provincial Earthquake Response and Recovery Centre (PECC/PERRC)